liatrio/devops-bootcamp/docs/2-virtual-machines-containers/local-development.md

     - install dependencies needed for VirtualBox Guest Additions
     - install Guest Additions

 3. Add a [Vagrant post-processor](https://www.packer.io/docs/templates/post-processors) to your Packer build template.
+Configure it to output both a VirtualBox image and a Vagrant box.

 # Deliverable